-The easiest way to identify a "Fake" chrome (steel) dial steel used on a Vintage Bakelite telephone is to look at the shape of the finger stop (see the pictures below).
+The easiest way to identify a "Fake" chrome (steel) dial steel used on a Vintage Bakelite GPO telephone is to look at the shape of the finger stop (see the pictures below).
 Most collectors of old telephones and antique telephone restorers/dealers refer to these dials as fake when used in pre 1960's British telephones, such as the 200 and 300 series Bakelite telephones.
-However to be fair the word fake is not totally accurate, in reality these dials are based on a more modern plastic body dial known as a Dial number 21.
+However to be fair the word fake is not totally accurate.
+In reality these dials are based on a more modern plastic body dial known as a Dial number 21.
 So rather than fake dials they are really a more modern poorer quality dials designed for a telephone of a later plastic telephone era, rather than a telephone of the earlier Bakelite telephone era.

 Some of the "fake" dials fitted to Bakelite Telephones have very poor quality chrome effect finger plates (thought to be made in the 1980's/1990's).
 Some have plastic bodied dials, with chrome/steel finger plates that were recovered from Payphones (coinbox telephones) such as the Telephone No 705.
 These predominantly 1960's/1970's coin box telephone dials were known by the GPO as 21CA (Steel) dials.